DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/DocumentTypes/Outbound filenames.md

   - **Yes** – Create one file per outgoing record in the staging table for each document.
 For example user/batch can select multiple staging records, but a file will be created per record.
 - Specify the **file name mask** to be used for each file, then select the **Editor** button. <br>
 Various fields from the staging table are available as a placeholder.
 Add the file name mask text and insert placeholders from the documents available fields into the mask by selecting the placeholder and pressing the **Insert at end** button.
 Move the placeholder text that was just inserted (all the text between the $ and including the $ signs) to where it’s required in the file name mask. <br>
 End the filename mask with the applicable file extension for outbound file's **Attachment** preview to work.
-If a file extenstion is not include in the filename, the outbound file will still be created, but the Attachment preview tab requires a file extension in order to read the file.
+If a file extenstion is not included in the filename, the outbound file will still be created, but the Attachment preview tab requires a file extension in order to read the file.
 - Once the filename mask is complete save and close the editor.

 > Note: Placeholders available for selection as file name mask depends on setting **Single file per document**